-In addition to the policies described above, we seek to undertake a detailed Modern Slavery Due Diligence assessment of major third-party suppliers, based on a questionnaire that has been constructed with the support of third party legal counsel, with specific expertise in human rights.
+In addition to the policies described above, we seek to undertake a detailed modern slavery due diligence assessment of material third-party suppliers, based on a questionnaire that has been constructed with the support of third-party legal counsel, with specific expertise in human rights.

-This questionnaire and the overall framework has assisted the Companies, our advisors, Board and/or our employees to conduct due diligence on third parties with a human rights/modern slavery risk lens.
-This questionnaire is used to inform the decision-making process prior to the selection of a third party whether it be at the tender evaluation stage, the onboarding of a new supplier, regular reassessment of an ongoing supplier, or the assessment of an investment opportunity.
+This questionnaire and the overall framework assist the Companies, our advisors, Board and/or our employees to conduct due diligence on third parties with a human rights/modern slavery risk lens.
+This questionnaire is used to inform the decision-making process prior to the selection of a third party whether it be at the tender evaluation stage, the onboarding of a new supplier, or regular reassessment of an ongoing supplier.